Kashmiri Hindu Pandit Weddings: Customs, rituals and preparations

 Phiri Saal

-After all these rituals, a few days later, the bride’s family invites their daughter and their son-in-law along with his relatives for a meal and gives them the royal treatment.
+After all these rituals, a few days later, the bride’s family invites their daughter, son-in-law, and relatives for a meal and gives them the royal treatment.

 Satim Doh